LIMDEP

 LIMDEP is an econometric and statistical software package with a variety of estimation tools.
 In addition to the core econometric tools for analysis of cross sections and time series, LIMDEP supports methods for panel data analysis, frontier and efficiency estimation and discrete choice modeling.
 The package also provides a programming language to allow the user to specify, estimate and analyze models that are not contained in the built in menus of model forms.

 History

 LIMDEP was first developed in the early 1980s.
 Econometric Software, Inc. was founded in 1985 by William H. Greene.
 The program was initially developed as an easy to use tobit estimator—hence the name, LIMited DEPendent variable models.
 Econometric Software has continually expanded since the early 1980s and currently has locations in the United States and Australia.

 The ongoing development of LIMDEP has been based partly on interaction and feedback from users and from the collaboration of many researchers.
 LIMDEP is used by researchers in universities, government institutions, and businesses.

 LIMDEP has spun off a major suite of programs for the estimation of discrete choice models, NLOGIT, now a self standing superset of LIMDEP.

+As of November 2024, the LIMDEP website states that "After 35 years of developing and providing pioneering tools for microeconometric analysis, Econometric Software, Inc. is closing its operations."